Saint-Germain l'Auxerrois: History

-During the Wars of Religion, its bell, "Marie," was rung on the night of 23 August 1572, which signaled the beginning of the St. Bartholomew's Day massacre.
+During the Wars of Religion, its bell, "Marie," was rung on the night of 23 August 1572, which signaled the beginning of the St. Bartholomew's Day Massacre.
 Thousands of Huguenots, who were visiting Paris for a royal wedding, were killed by the city's mob.
 The church hosted the funeral of François de Malherbe in 1628, and that of sculptor Antoine Coysevox in 1720.

 During the Paris Commune in 1871, the church became a socialist women's club.

 During the French Revolution, the church was closed, pillaged, and converted into a barn for storing feed for animals, a printing shop, and a gunpowder factory at various times.
 Some of the original stained glass still remains, despite the revolutionary vandalism.
 The building was returned to the Catholic Church in 1801, but suffered again during an anticlerical riot in 1831, when many paintings, funeral monuments, and windows were damaged or destroyed.
 It was closed for several years, then underwent major restoration between 1838 and 1855 under the direction of Jean-Baptiste Lassus and Victor Baltard, who removed some of the surrounding buildings and made the building more visible.
 Alexandre Boëly was organist at the church from 1840 to 1851.

 The church was nearly demolished twice; once under Louis XIV, who envisaged enlarging the Louvre palace and building a new facade in its place; and again under Napoleon III.
-Baron Haussmann had a plan to install the beginning of a new boulevard on the site of the church, but the plan was put side after the construction of a small portion.
+During Haussmann's renovation of Paris, the church stood in the way of the enlargement of the rue de Rivoli, but Haussmann, a Protestant, refused to destroy it, in part due to the church's historical connection with the St. Bartholemew's Day Massacre.

 The church has been the "artists' parish" since the end of the Ancien Régime, when artists were housed in the Louvre.
 It was here that Jean-Philippe Rameau married on 25 February 1726.
 The Society of Saint-Jean for the Development of Christian Art, founded in 1839 by Lacordaire, have their masses here and met there every third Friday of the month.

 In accordance with the wishes of the artist Adolphe Leon Willette a mass called the "Messe de Willette" has been performed here since 1926 on Ash Wednesday for artists who were going to die during the year.
 The prayer is normally read by a prominent artist.

 After 1 September 2019, following the serious fire at Notre-Dame, the cathedral's services were temporarily transferred to Saint-Germain.